 They act as a point of communication between the board of directors and company shareholders, reporting in a timely and accurate manner on company procedures and developments.

-Public limited companies are legally required to employ a company secretary and most private companies also appoint into the role.
-Positions can be found across all sectors and in the public sector this role often has the title 'chartered secretary' or simply 'secretary'.
+Public limited companies are legally required to employ a company secretary and many private companies also have the role.
+Positions can be found across all sectors and in the public sector this role often has the title chartered secretary or simply secretary.

 A company secretary's role covers a wide variety of functions and these depend, in part, on the company for which they work.
-Typical work activities include:
+Typical tasks include:

 The work of a company secretary in a registered company may be more specialised than in a smaller private company.
 For example, the liaison role with shareholders and compliance responsibilities may make up a major part of the work and may include:

 In small businesses, other duties commonly undertaken by company secretaries may include:

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.